mborycki/English_Premier_League_2020-21/README.md

 # English_Premier_League_2020-21
-Premier League analysis for season 2020-21 based on data downloaded from [Kaggle.com](kaggle.com).
+Analysis of the Premier League for season 2020-21 based on data downloaded from [Kaggle.com](https://www.kaggle.com).

-Please feel free to contact me and check out more projects of mine: [Mariusz Borycki](mariuszborycki.com)
+Please feel free to contact me and check out more projects of mine: [Mariusz Borycki](https://www.mariuszborycki.com)

 ## Context: